 Hull & Machinery Essential Covers physical damage to the yacht's hull, engine, keel, rudder, and permanently installed equipment.
 This is the core of any yacht policy and covers collision, grounding, storm damage, fire, and theft.
 Agreed or market value

-Third-Party Liability Essential Covers damage your yacht causes to other vessels, moorings, marina infrastructure, or injury to third parties.
-Required by most marinas and yacht clubs as a condition of berthing. $1M - $5M
+Third-Party Liability Essential Covers damage your yacht causes to other vessels, moorings, marina pontoons, or injury to third parties.
+Required by most Australian marinas and yacht clubs as a condition of berthing.
+The majority of facilities now require $5M - $10M minimum. $5M - $20M

 Sails, Rigging & Spars Essential Covers damage to or loss of sails, standing rigging, running rigging, mast, and boom.
-Sail replacement can cost $5,000 - $30,000+ depending on size and material.
-Some policies cover sails separately with sub-limits.
+Sail replacement can cost $5,000 - $40,000+ depending on size and material.
+Some policies cover sails under a separate sub-limit with age-related depreciation.
 Sum insured or sub-limit

-Racing Cover Recommended Standard yacht policies often exclude racing or limit cover during club or organised racing events.
-If you race your yacht, you need an explicit racing extension.
-Racing increases collision and rigging damage risk significantly.
+Racing Cover Recommended Standard yacht policies typically exclude racing or limit cover during organised competitive events.
+If you race your yacht - even club twilight racing - you need an explicit racing extension.
+Racing significantly increases collision and rigging damage risk.
+Major events like the Sydney to Hobart require specific cover.
 Policy extension

-Salvage & Wreck Removal Essential Covers the cost of salvaging your yacht after a grounding, sinking, or capsizing, plus wreck removal if required by authorities.
-Salvage costs for yachts can easily reach $50,000 - $200,000+.
+Salvage & Wreck Removal Essential Covers the cost of salvaging your yacht after grounding, sinking, or capsizing, plus wreck removal if required by the harbour authority.
+Salvage costs for yachts in Australian waters can easily reach $50,000 - $250,000+ depending on location and vessel size.
 Included or sub-limit

-Personal Effects & Electronics Recommended Covers personal belongings on board (clothing, safety gear) and electronics (chartplotters, VHF radios, autopilots).
+Personal Effects & Electronics Recommended Covers personal belongings on board (clothing, safety gear) and electronics (chartplotters, VHF radios, autopilots, AIS).
 Standard home contents insurance usually excludes items stored on vessels. $5K - $20K

-Trailer Cover Recommended If your yacht is trailer-sailer, cover for the trailer while in transit and storage is important.
-Trailer damage or theft during transit can leave you unable to launch or retrieve your vessel.
+Trailer Cover Recommended If your yacht is a trailer sailer, cover for the trailer during transit and storage is important.
+Trailer damage or theft while in transit can leave you unable to launch or retrieve your vessel.
 Agreed value

-Extended Cruising / Bluewater Optional Standard policies cover NZ coastal waters.
-If you plan to cruise to the Pacific Islands, Australia, or beyond, you need an extended cruising endorsement or a specialist bluewater policy.
+Extended Cruising / Bluewater Optional Standard policies cover Australian coastal waters.
+If you plan to cruise to New Zealand, the Pacific Islands, or Southeast Asia, you need an extended cruising endorsement or a specialist bluewater policy.
+Seasonal restrictions may apply in cyclone zones.
 Policy extension

-Disclaimer: Cover types and limits shown are general guidance based on typical yacht insurance needs.
+Disclaimer: Cover types and limits shown are general guidance based on typical yacht insurance needs in Australia.
 Your specific requirements depend on your vessel's value, age, construction, mooring location, and intended use.
 Always discuss your needs with your insurer or marine insurance broker.

-These NZ insurers offer cover for yachts and sailing vessels.
+These Australian insurers offer cover for yachts and sailing vessels.
 Compare options and find the right policy for your yacht.

 Salvage and wreck removal